opensystemsassociation/southendtransportresearch/README.md

 - Clear ram.
 - Then swipe down from the top of the screen & make sure the IOIO service is not running.

+UPLOAD
+- Upload images to the correct directory
+- Use this script to resize: mogrify -resize 200x150 *.jpg

 Data Structure
 --------------
     {